xc-jp/purescript-protobuf/README.md

 }
 ```

-will export these four names in a generated `shapes.Interproc.purs` module.
+will export these four names in a generated `shapes.Interproc.purs` file.

 1. A message data type